 The PS5’s SSD also allows it to segment how you install content.
 If you only want to install the campaign in the latest Call of Duty game, for instance, you can do that and get to playing it much more quickly.
 You can also load directly into certain modes from the dashboard, hypothetically allowing you to jump right into a multiplayer match with a friend instead of having to navigate all the menus first.
 This is implemented on a game-by-game basis, of course, but it’s still neat that it’s available at all.

 You are even able to see what rewards you can get for completing possible activities right from the dashboard, with game servers providing this information.
-After a recent update, Sony has allowed for PS5 games to be stored on an external drive, giving players a convenient way to make the most out of their storage.
+After an update shortly after launch, Sony allowed for PS5 games to be stored on an external drive, giving players a convenient way to make the most out of their storage.
 As it stands, the stock 825GB of onboard memory simply isn’t enough, especially for those massive install sizes.
 You can also store PS4 games on an external drive, meaning you won’t run out of memory as quickly.

 The Xbox Series X also makes use of a solid-state drive.
 It is a custom 1TB SSD using NVME technology, and it supports proprietary expansion cards.
 Both consoles support external HDDs as well, but they are not fast enough to run next-generation games.
 It’s recommended to wait to purchase external hard drives in the next couple of years so they’re up to par with the requirements of current games.
 You are able to store Xbox Series X games on a specific external device, giving you a wider array of games to choose from, though be prepared to spend a pretty penny since they cost $219.99.
 Currently, you can only store Xbox Series X games on the internal drive or the proprietary memory card.
 You can use an external drive on the Xbox Series X, but it will only store Xbox One and Xbox 360 games, which is an important detail to keep in mind.